jcomicsutils/discography-archive-tools/README.md

 ## Known Issues & Limitations
 * The automated download and data-extraction features rely on specific CSS selectors and page structures on Bandcamp.
 If Bandcamp updates its website, these parts of the extension might need to be updated in `background.js`.
 * The timing delays (`setTimeout`) in the download automation are generalized.
 On very slow connections or machines, they might occasionally be too short, potentially missing an element that hasn't loaded yet.
+* Download Album Covers seems to fail some specific pages, I have no idea why, as the HTML is the exact same.
+It will be missing some covers.

 ## Future Ideas & Enhancements
 * User-configurable settings (e.g., for delays, output formats).